t-harvey/markdown_renderer/README.md

   that represents the name of the pin (either an integer or a string, depending on the board).

-The `AIOInit` object lets you set the pin number.
-You can either use a raw number for your device or use the board support module such as [Arduino 101](./boards/arduino_101.md) or [K64F](./boards/frdm_k64f.md) to specify a named pin.
+When setting the pin number, you can either use a raw number for your device or use the board support module such as [Arduino 101](./boards/arduino_101.md) or [K64F](./boards/frdm_k64f.md) to specify a named pin.